Kristi Pinderi: Political activism

 In his years of activism, Pinderi is known for several heated debates in the media with politicians, and with figures from the art and culture environment, with journalists, as well as for some long lasting controversial media debates with former Albanian MP Mesila Doda (an opponent of same-sex marriages, compared by Pinderi as an Albanian Anita Bryant) or with the singer Eneda Tarifa, whom he publicly called a homophobic person after she made some controversial comments when singer Conchita Wurst won the Eurovision Song Contest in 2014, with actor Julian Deda, with journalist Enkel Demi, etc.

-In June 2019, while studying at Langara College, he started working as the lead facilitator for a support group for LGBTQ+ newcomers in Surrey, British Columbia, a project hosted by DIVERSEcity, a community resources and resettlement non-profit in Canada.
+In June 2019, while studying at Langara College, he started working with LGBTQ+ newcomers in Surrey, British Columbia.
 In Canada he is often invited to speak as an advocate for refugees.
-In a recent event organized by University of British Columbia, where he studies in the School of Social Work and other organizations he spoke about borders and how they can be reimagined in a more human-centered way.
+In an event organized by University of British Columbia, where he studied in the School of Social Work he spoke about borders and how they can be reimagined in a more human-centered way.

-In 2021 Pinderi was a finalist of the 13th annual Top 25 Canadian Immigrant Awards, a national awards program presented by Canadian Immigrant magazine, and awarded annually to 25 inspirational immigrants, who have made a difference to Canada, whether they are a community advocate, a successful entrepreneur, an artist or a volunteer.
+In 2021 Pinderi was a finalist of the 13th annual Top 25 Canadian Immigrant Awards, a national awards program presented by Canadian Immigrant magazine, and awarded annually to 25 inspirational immigrants, who have made a difference to Canada.

 1997

 In January 2020 he published his memoir entitled "1997", a publication supported by the European Union.
-During the promotion of the book, feminist activists Xheni Karaj and Gresa Hasa read short paragraphs, and lead a discussion focusing especially on the disclosure of intimate events experienced by Pinderi, such as sexual assaults and repeated violence during his adolescence in Pogradec.
+During the promotion of the book, feminist activists Xheni Karaj and Gresa Hasa lead a discussion focusing especially on the disclosure in the book of intimate events experienced by Pinderi, such as sexual assaults and repeated violence during his adolescence in Pogradec.
 The book is considered the first memoir written by an openly gay man in Albania, and the first publication by an Albanian author that deals with issues such as sexual violence, and child abuse.

 Personal life

-At the end of May 2017, Pinderi left Albania due to the many threats, a year after the death of his mother, Liljana Priftuli, following a long illness.
-She was among the first mothers who publicly supported the rights of LGBT community in Albania.
-In an article on Dailyxtra, a Canadian media outlet, Pinderi talked about the difficult situation that the LGBT community is facing in Albania and the reasons that forced him to go to Canada, together with his partner, Erjon Tela, also one of the first LGBT rights activists in Albania.
+At the end of May 2017, Pinderi left Albania due to the many threats, a year after the death of his mother, Liljana Priftuli, who publicly supported him.
+Dailyxtra, a Canadian queer outlet, published a long article of Pinderi detailing the reasons that forced him to go to Canada, together with his partner, Erjon Tela, also one of the first LGBTQ rights activists in Albania.